 - A. JUDGING PRIOR TO GRAND AND RESERVE.
 Halter classes must be offered for all sex divisions.
-All halter classes of any sex division must be judged prior to Open Grand and Reserve of that sex division.

-- B. POINTS.
+All halter classes of any sex division must be judged prior to Open Grand and Reserve of that sex division. - B. POINTS.
 Points will be awarded as outlined in Rule SC-060 and SC-065.
 Exception: In Amateur Showmanship at Halter and Amateur Halter classes, points shall be awarded to any Amateur and horse, regardless of horse's age, (except weanlings) provided the Amateur meets eligibility and ownership requirements, Rules AM-010. & AM-020.A., and the horse meets registration requirements.
-See Rules RG-015.B. and SC-165.A.-B.

-- 1. Geldings.
+See Rules RG-015.B. and SC-165.A.-B. - 1.
+Geldings.
 In Amateur Halter, geldings which are still listed as stallions according to APHA records at the time the show results are processed at the APHA office will be disqualified but entries will not be lowered.
-See Rule SC-160.I.3.

-- C. APPROVED REGULAR REGISTRY CLASSES.
-The following is a list of approved Amateur halter classes.

-- 1. Individual Classes.
-If a minimum of three (3) halter classes are to be offered at a show, they shall be the following:

-- a.
-Stallions, All Ages.

-- b.
-Mares, All Ages.

-- c.
-Geldings, All Ages.
+See Rule SC-160.I.3. - C. APPROVED REGULAR REGISTRY CLASSES.
+The following is a list of approved Amateur halter classes. - Individual Classes.
+If a minimum of three (3) halter classes are to be offered at a show, they shall be the following: - a.
+Stallions, All Ages. - b.
+Mares, All Ages. - c.
+Geldings, All Ages. - 2.
+Junior and Senior classes may be offered for each sex division if minimum requirements have been met. - a.
+Junior, ages 2 and under. - b.
+Senior, ages 3 and over.

-- d.
-It is mandatory that Grand and Reserve Champions be selected in all shows; however, APHA will so note the awarding of the title on the performance record only when at least three horses are exhibited in that sex division.

-- 2. Junior and Senior classes may be offered if minimum requirements have been met.

-- a.
-Junior Stallions, ages 2 and under.

-- b.
-Senior Stallions, ages 3 and over.

-- c.
-Junior Mares, ages 2 and under.

-- d.
-Senior Mares, ages 3 and over.

-- e.
-Junior Geldings, ages 2 and under.

-- f.
-Senior Geldings, ages 3 and over.

-- g.
-It is mandatory that Grand and Reserve Champions be selected in all shows; however, APHA will so note the awarding of the title on the performance record only when at least three horses are exhibited in that sex division.

-- 3. If a maximum of twelve (12) halter classes are to be offered at a show, they shall be the following:

-- a.
-Mares